kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 - initially, the kubelets on each node are watching the API server for pods they are meant to be running
-- `kubectl` created a a pod on the API server that's meant to run on `node2`
+- `kubectl` created a pod on the API server that's meant to run on `node2`
 - the kubelet on `node2` noticed the new pod, and so started running it.

 We can also try [a pod manifest][nginx-without-nodename] that doesn't specify a node to run on.
 In our current setup, this pod will forever sit in the `Pending` state.
 Let's try anyway:

 ~~~
 master$ wget https://raw.githubusercontent.com/kamalmarhubi/kubernetes-from-the-ground-up/master/03-the-scheduler/nginx-without-nodename.yaml